 All the mikes in the LCM series are characterized by a unique mounting system and superior sound reproduction which is pure and natural and very clear in the high ranges.
 For each application special high-quality condenser elements are selected, whose characteristics are exactly tailored to their specific use.

-The LCM89 model for example is favoured by many jazz sax players, because during low volumes the patented elastic hangup of the element almost totally eliminates sound rumbles from the keys.
+The LCM89 model for example is favoured by many jazz sax players, because during low volumes the patented elastic hangup of the element almost totally eliminates sound rumbles from the keys. [/tab] [tab title=”Acknowledgement”] SD has built up a worldwide network of endorsers, in classical as well as in jazz and rock music.
+This gives a lot of feedback so they know exactly what the needs are.

 In Holland and Germany, SD is doing the representation direct.
 This has the great advantage that through these direct lines the retailers’ and customers’ wishes can be honored more quickly.